pure-data/externals-howto/README.rst

     int sys_getblksize(void);

-Returns the system top level dsp block size.
+Returns the system's top level dsp block size.

-*NOTE*: this isn't necessarily the same as the length of the signal-vector that a signal object is expected to execute on.
+*Note*: this isn't necessarily the same as the length of the signal vector that a signal object is expected to execute on.
 A switch~ or block~ object might change that.
-An object's “dsp”-method has access to the signal-vectors and the *s\_n* entry of any of the t\_signal's passed in give the length of the signal-vector the dsp *perform*-routine will execute on.
+An object's "dsp" method has access to the signal vectors and the *s\_n* entry of any of the t\_signal's passed in give the length of the signal vector the dsp *perform* function will execute on.

 functions: memory
 -----------------